dbozic/supply-chain-transparency/analysis/supplychainanalysis_git.md

 ### Data Setup and Import

-We will start by importing the required .csv file containg data on the 60 companies as well as their supply chain transparency scores.
+We will start by importing the required .csv file containg data on the sixty companies as well as their supply chain transparency scores.

 ``` r
 # Assigning the .csv data into a variable